AMIN-HASSAIRI/AboutMe/content/authors/admin/_index.md

 ## About Me

-Amin HASSAIRI is a lifelong long learner, passionate about music and technology.
-Currently pursuing a MSc degree in Artificial Intelligence & Data Science, at BME University—Faculty of Electrical Engineering & Informatics.
-His research interests include but not limited to Automatic Speech Recogmition, Medical Image Processing, and application of AI in music field.
+Amin HASSAIRI is a lifelong learner with a passion for both music and technology.
+He is currently pursuing a Master’s degree in Artificial Intelligence & Data Science at BME University’s Faculty of Electrical Engineering & Informatics.
+Amin’s research interests include, but are not limited to, automatic speech recognition, medical image processing, and the application of AI in music.